Drilling teaches your body how. Games teach your brain when. You need both — but intention matters more than just reps.

 When Koszuta first started playing pickleball on August 21, 2021, he didn't drill once for 2 months and 11 days.
 Yes, he actually counted.
 And honestly, he thinks that was the right call.

 Here's his logic: when you're brand new to the sport, you don't know what you don't know.
-You're still figuring out where to stand, what the score is, basic strategy; the fundamentals that take about 2 to 3 months of actual gameplay to absorb.
-Drilling during this phase is like trying to perfect your golf swing before you understand the rules of golf.
-It just doesn't make sense.
+You're still figuring out where to stand, what the score is, basic strategy — the fundamentals that take about 2 to 3 months of actual gameplay to absorb.
+If you want a head start, check out a beginner's guide to pickleball fundamentals to get grounded before you even pick up a paddle.

 Fast forward to 2025, and Koszuta had an eye-opening experience that completely shifted how he thinks about drilling.
 He was prepping for a tournament with his friend Cam Luhring when he realized just how lethal Luhring's two-handed backhand was.
 So he asked for a lesson, and they turned it into a YouTube video.